rickyzhang82/tethering/README.md

+This app runs a SOCKS5 proxy server on your iOS device (iPhone, iPad).
+This allows you to tether to your phone as a hotspot, and bypass carrier restrictions.

+## Installing
+You will need a Mac running Xcode.

+Open the `Tethering.xcodeproj` file in Xcode and make the following changes:

+ - In the Projects/Targets menu, set the `Bundle Identifer` to something unique.
+ - In the 'Signing and Capabilities' menu, set the `Team` to your Apple ID/account.

+## Running

+1. On your computer setup an Adhoc wifi network
+2. Connect your iPhone/iPad to this Adhoc network
+3. Launch the tethering app
+4. Hit `Start` in the app
+5. Configure your browser/application to use the SOCKS IP address and port as listed in the app.
+Use the `proxy DNS when using SOCKS` option

+You should now be able to connect to the internet!

+You can also use the automatic proxy URL when available: `http://your-iphone-name.local:8080/socks.pac`

+&nbsp;

+## Notes

+Apple require you to reinstall the apps in development every 2 weeks - just build/run the app again via Xcode to refresh.

+## Original readme

 This iOS App was forked from [an abandoned project](https://code.google.com/p/iphone-socks-proxy/).
 The current goal is to make this iOS App great again.
 Please read [my user guide](https://github.com/rickyzhang82/tethering/wiki).

 If you like this App, please visit [UNICEF tap project website](http://tap.unicefusa.org/) and make a donation to the kids who are in desperate need of clean water supply.